 In carrying out our investigation, the first four data rows could lead us to assume that there is no variation across speakers.
 With this assumption in place, one could begin eliciting some examples with Andrea and others with Andreína and Rosalía, in order to fill in all cells for all constructions under analysis.
 Imagine a scenario in which in assessing the subject of a nominal predicate, we elicited data on animate controllers with Andrea (obligatory agreement) and data on inanimate controllers with Andreína and Rosalía (optional agreement).
-We would still arrive at an attested grammar (Andreína's and Rosalía's), but we would not have captured the individual grammar (Andrea's) where both types of arguments control agreement obligatorily.
+We would still arrive at an attested grammar (Andreína's and Rosalía's), but we would not have captured the individual grammar (Andreá's) where both types of arguments control agreement obligatorily.
 This mix-and-match approach would produce an even more undesirable result if we applied it to existential arguments.
 If we elicited data on animate controllers with Andreína and Rosalía (banned agreement), we would arrive at a pattern (optional-banned agreement) that is not a part of anybody's grammar.
-Similarly, if we elicited data on animate controllers with Andreína and Rosalía (obligatory agreement), and data on inanimate controllers with Andreína and Rosalía (obligatory agreement), and data on inanimate controllers with Andreína and Rosalía (banned agreement), we would arrive at a pattern (optional-banned agreement) that is not a part of anybody's grammar.
+Similarly, if we elicited data on animate controllers with Andreína and Rosalía (obligatory agreement), and data on inanimate controllers with Andreína and Rosalía (banned agreement), we would arrive at a different pattern (obligatory-optional agreement) that is once more not a part of anybody's grammar.